Things to Consider When Choosing Hardwood Flooring

 Softer woods like pine scratch and dent easier than harder woods like maple.
 Each has its own characteristics and look.
 It is best to look at samples and understand each kind’s value.

-Two major factors in the appearance of wood flooring are the lumber’s grade and how it was milled.
-Different grades can make each species appear very different.
+Two significant factors in the appearance of wood flooring are the lumber’s grade and how it was milled.
+Different grades can make each species appear different.
 The color variation, number of knots, and graining patterns may vary.

 Additionally, lumber can be quartersawn or plainsawn.
-Plainsawn will likely show more of a variation in the grain patterns on the surface of the wood.
-Quarter Sawn flooring will have a uniform graining pattern.
+Plainsawn likely shows more variation in the grain patterns on the surface of the wood.
+Quartersawn flooring has a uniform graining pattern.

 Wood Flooring Available

 We offer a variety of wood flooring from many manufacturers, including:

 For 30 years, Lauzon has been passionate about revealing the beauty of the wood.
 Lauzon offers many different species from maple, cherry, birch, walnut, mahogany, oak, and beyond.
 Also available in various collections of engineered, herringbone-patterned, or solid wood.
 There are many options to choose from, including 3/4″ engineered flooring.
 Learn more about Lauzon Flooring here.

 Maine Traditions Hardwood Flooring produces prefinished, unfinished, and engineered flooring.
 Maine Traditions aims to maintain old-world craftsmanship while embracing technology, allowing them to improve their products continually.
 With three collections available in many different species, grades, sizes, and finishes, you are sure to find something to meet your needs.
 Learn more about Maine Traditions here.